 Do not travel with debit or credit cards.
 Leave them at your hotel or hostel for the day unless they are necessary.

-Some drugs that are illegal in the United States are widely available in Peru.
-Be cautious in what you buy do not return with any substances that are illegal in the U.S.
+Some drugs that are illegal in Canada are widely available in Peru.
+Be cautious in what you buy, do not return with any substances that are illegal.

 Trekking in Peru